marcheiligers/dr-input/README.md

 * Adding a `background_color` significantly improves the rendering of the text.

+The autocomplete menu is drawn by the input by default, but this might cause layering issues where the menu draw behind other elements on the screen.
+Setting `draw_autocomplete_menu` to false allows you to add the `#autocomplete_menu` into the outputs whereever you like.

 ## Thanks

 * @danhealy for Zif.
 The Zif Input was the starting point for this.
 Though you wouldn't be able to tell now, it was a really solid place to start.